tim-lebedkov/exe-proxy/README.md

  - simple (20 KB binary)
  - with JavaScript (270 KB binary)

+EXE Proxy uses semantic versioning (http://semver.org/).
+The versions before 1.0 will change the interface incompatibly so please use an exact version number as dependency.

 Usage scenarios:
  - enable access to a command line program under another (possibly shorter) name.
  - store many copies of EXE proxy in one directory pointing to command line utilities on the computer and adding only this directory to the PATH environment variable.
 This would avoid reaching the maximum length for PATH (2048 characters) and making it very complicated while still be able to run all programs without specifying the directory where they reside.
  - make a GUI executable usable from the command line too.
     Normally cmd.exe does not wait for
     GUI executables to end but returns immediately.
 EXE Proxy does not differentiate between GUI and non-GUI programs and always waits for the target process to end.
  - launcher for Java or other programming languages that do not create executables by default.
+ - writing Windows service in Java

 1. The simple version passes all arguments as-is to the target program.
 The return code of the target program will be returned as exit code by EXE Proxy.